akshitagupta15june/Face-X/Facial_Biometric/Readme.md

 ###  1.Facial landmark points detection through Dlib's 68 Model:

 There are mostly two steps to detect face landmarks in an image which are given below:
-- Face detection: Face detection is the first methods which locate a human face and return a value in x,y,w,h which is a rectangle.
+- Face detection: Face detection is the first methods which locate a human face and return a value in `x,y,w,h` which is a rectangle.
 - Face landmark: After getting the location of a face in an image, then we have to through points inside of that rectangle.

 There are many methods of face detector but we focus in this post only one which is Dlib's method.
 Like, Opencv uses methods LBP cascades and HAAR and Dlib's use methods HOG `(Histogram of Oriented Gradients)`and SVM `(Support Vector Machine)`.

 Now to draw landmarks on the face of the detected rectangle, we are passing the landmarks values and image to the facePoints.
-In the below code, we are passing landmarks and image as a parameter to a method called drawPoints which accessing the coordinates(x,y) of the ith landmarks points using the part(i).x and part(i).y.
-All landmarks points are saved in a numpy array and then pass these points to in-built cv2.polylines method to draw the lines on the face using the startpoint and endpoint parameters.
+In the below code, we are passing landmarks and image as a parameter to a method called drawPoints which accessing the coordinates(x,y) of the ith landmarks points using the `part(i).x` and `part(i).y`.
+All landmarks points are saved in a numpy array and then pass these points to in-built `cv2.polyline` method to draw the lines on the face using the startpoint and endpoint parameters.

 ## 3.What is Face Detection  ?